nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 ```

 - `router.get` will define a route that responds to `GET` requests
-- The first parameter '/helloworld' defines what URL the route will respond to
+- The first parameter `'/helloworld'` defines what URL the route will respond to
-- the `async (req, res) => {}` handles the HTTP request (`req`) and the HTTP response (`res`).
+- the arrow function `async (req, res) => {}` handles the HTTP request (`req`) and the HTTP response (`res`).
 - `res.send(someObject)` will convert an object to JSON and return it in the HTTP response to the browser.

 :pencil2: Create a new route using the example above that responds to `GET` requests on the URL `/movie`.

-:pencil2: Use `res.send()` to return some example movie data of your own choice.
+:pencil2: Use `res.send()` to return some movie data of your own choice.

 ### 2.1.3 Get data from the API into the browser

-In order to check if our new API operation is working, we need make some changes the frontend code located inside the `src/frontend` folder.
+:book: In order to verify that our new API operation is working, we need make some changes the frontend code located inside the `src/frontend` folder.

 :pencil2: Open up `main.js`.
 This file is the main entrypoint for the JavaScript code that runs in the browser.

-Notice that `main.js` has some code in it already that uses the [fetch]() browser api to retreive data from the server:
+:bulb: Notice that `main.js` has some code in it already that uses the [fetch]() browser api to retreive data from the server:

 ```javascript
 const helloWorldApiResponse = await fetch('/helloworld');